jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Implementing copy

 Avoid storing extra copies of the problem when possible.
-This means that solver wrappers should not use `CachingOptimizer` as part of the wrapper.
+This means that solver wrappers should not use [`Utilities.CachingOptimizer`](@ref) as part of the wrapper.
 Instead, do one of the following to load the problem (assuming the solver wrapper type is called `Optimizer`):

 * If the solver supports loading the problem incrementally, implement [`add_variable`](@ref), [`add_constraint`](@ref) for supported constraints and